thegomservices-code/gomtradingapp/Features.md

 **Bot Customization:** Ability to assign specific HEX colors to specific bots, making it easier to track individual bot metrics on global dashboards.
 Allows toggling display name over steam account name.

 ![alt text](guide-photos/features/settings-botvisuals.png)

+## Automatch System

+A core component of the GOM Trading App is its collection and usage of WebSocket data to intelligently track incoming and outgoing listings.

+**Collection:** The WebSocket is connected to through a WebSocket Hub script running on a child node process, this acts as a single connection, following the usage rules of backpack.tf's WebSocket server.
+They are then sent to each connection to be sorted.

+**Sorting:** The events gathered through the WebSocket Hub are rapidly sorted and compared to SKU's on the active bot's pricelist, any events that match are stored and held for the next packet to the bot.
+Any unmatched events are discarded for the purpose of this application.
+There are a few selective rules that come along with the SKU matching system:

+- Painted unusuals are included in automatching for their unpainted counterparts, stripping their paint partial SKU to achieve this.

+- Painted and spelled hats in buy orders are filtered out when matching non-unusual items.

+- Listings from Blocked Competitors or Ignored Listing IDs are excluded.

+**Usage:** The bots will compare the new events to the old ones they have, with the intent (buy/sell), and event type (added, updated, removed) determining the usage.

+- If the event is added, then it will be saved to the items (on the pricelist) WebSocket data.

+- If the event is updated, it will be compared to saved WebSocket data, and replace the correct listing ID.

+- If the event is removed, it will be compared to the saved WebSocket data, and remove the correct listing ID.

+In the event there is a **Ghost Listing**, meaning a Listing that hasn't been bumped, updated, or removed in a certain amount of time, the automatching system to will flag and remove it from the used listings.

+**Price Matching:** After adding, updating, or removing the listing data, the automatch system will check if the listed price (from the bot) is the lowest, if so, it will match to the next highest listing.
+This prevents individuals from pushing your price down to a large discount, then throwing their prices back up, this system catches those individuals and will prevent that from accuring.